jpotts18/android-mvp/README.md

 1. Clone the Repo - ``git clone git@github.com:jpotts18/android-mvp.git``
 1. Look at all of the branches - ``git branch -a``
 2. **Read about the branches**
+1. Don't forget to checkout the `master-2` it has updated libraries like RxJava, Butterknife, etc.

 This repository contains a **chain of branches** that shows the logical progression of the Android MVP.